dudo48/Siemens-Tournamento-Front-end/README.md

 # Tournamento

 ## Description
-A mobile-responsive sports tournament management website where users can:
+A responsive sports tournament management website where users can:
 1. Create accounts.
 2. Create tournaments of sports that they choose.
 3. Allow any user to join them or invite specific users.